In the middle of prepping for a twelve-hour drive, the week we were to leave on a three-month trip.

 He was having none of that.
 And, of course, he was right.

 Because it's taken me three weeks to recover from this flu.
 So that would have been a pretty miserable chunk of time alone.
 I'm not sure I would have had the energy to get myself medicine, let alone food, during that time.

-So what have I learned about how to travel with the flu?
+So what have I learned about traveling with the flu?

 I still had 432 things left to do, to prepare for this trip, when the flu hit.
-They didn't get done.
+Those things didn't get done.

 Then I dropped (into bed, later into the front seat)...and rolled myself up in warmth (blankets, jackets, and a lap).